almende/vis/docs/README.md

 - Files ending in `.tmpl` are skipped
 - All non-html files are plain copied
 - html-files *can* contain `<?js ?>` tags, but this is not required

-The only file that has been changed is `docs/data/dataSet.html`.
-In here, partials have been added to illustrate how common page elements can be DRY'd.

 ## Intention